side AFFECTS (a burped lark on writing)

 GEOFFREY ALLISON || SIXSTRINGcpa

 Hello.
-It's me, a simple scribbler, independently writing and publishing with a bit of information: This page contains select free-to-read poems and flash fictions, or what I refer to as my Short Shorts.
+It's me, a simple scribbler independently writing and publishing, with a bit of information for site visitors.
+This page contains select free-to-read poems and flash fictions, or what I refer to as my Short Shorts.